sashaNull/OverTheWire-Bandit-Writeup/README.md

 ![image](https://user-images.githubusercontent.com/84661482/132101128-488b6f7c-25f2-4d0d-a61e-fa7d307bafa0.png)

 ### Explanation:
-This level is really rather straightforward and can be completed in a variety of ways, but if you try to get the password by just **cat**ing the file without doing anything else, you'll quickly regret it since the file includes an endless number of unique strings, making your terminal scroll forever:
+This level is really rather straightforward and can be completed in a variety of ways, but if you try to get the password by just **cat**-ing the file without doing anything else, you'll quickly regret it since the file includes an endless number of unique strings, making your terminal scroll forever:

 ![image](https://user-images.githubusercontent.com/84661482/132101358-9b495607-d703-4b53-8aff-46976a348d72.png)